csmith/centauri/README.md

 ## Current status

-Centauri is currently in development.
-There may be breaking changes as it evolves.
-Individual builds _should_ be usable for production purposes, but you might want to keep another more established proxy around as a backup just in case.
+Centauri is considered stable and feature complete.
+It is deployed in production in several places.
+Any breaking changes going forward will result in major version bumps.

 ## Features